 Since the introduction of the CSOS (Community Scheme Ombud Services) Act, the STSM (Sectional Title Scheme Management) Act, and relative rules and regulations, the insurance advice process in the sectional title environment is now even more important.

-The body corporate is the insured and the trustees need to be certain that they have arranged the best and most appropriate cover available.
+As the body corporate is the insured party, the trustees must be certain that they have arranged the best and most appropriate insurance cover for the scheme.
 A high standard of advice and service is paramount.

-Sectional title insurance needs and requirements can be divided into three main categories i.e. buildings cover, liability cover and fidelity cover.
+Sectional title insurance needs and requirements can be divided into three main categories:

 In conjunction with community scheme legislation, trustees should be aware that in terms of FAIS legislation, an advisor or broker is obliged to deal with their client in accordance with the General Code of Conduct for Authorised Financial Services Providers and Representatives.
 Published under Board Notice 80 in Government Gazette 25299 of 8 August 2003 and as amended.

 Here is the paragraph pertaining to Record of Advice:

 (1) A provider must, ……. maintain a record of the advice furnished to a client …, which record must reflect the basis on which the advice was given, and in particular-